radanskoric/masterhotwire/src/index.md

 Oh no!
 Send an email to [me@radanskoric.com](mailto:me@radanskoric.com).

+**How much will the book cost?**

+During the initial beta launch the book will be selling for 14 EUR (or 14 USD for U.S. buyers).
+The beta launch will only be announced on my mailing list.
+After the initial beta launch window the price will double to 28 EUR (28 USD).

 **Is there a money back guarantee?**

 If, for any reason, you find yourself less than fully satisfied with the book, you may request a refund any time within 30 days of the purchase.
 Just send an e-mail to [me@radanskoric.com](mailto:me@radanskoric.com) and include your reason for requesting the refund.